RikoNyberg/meal_planner/README.md

 - 1g of protein = 4 kcal (17 kJ)
 - 1g of alcohol = 7 kcal (30 kJ)
 - 1g of fat = 9 kcal (38 kJ)
 When calculating the energy sum of macronutrients of each food item in the [Fineli](https://fineli.fi/fineli/en/elintarvikkeet/resultset.csv) dataset, most of them are close to the the informer `energy,calculated (kJ)`.
-To be axact 96.8% of the informed energy was within -10% to +30% of the calculated energy sum of macronutrients.
+To be exact 96.8% of the informed energy was within -10% to +30% of the calculated energy sum of macronutrients.

 However, there are some products that are extreme outliers.
 This might be caused by some ingredients that are not listed in macronutrient but are added to the `energy,calculated (kJ)`.
 For example **fibre, xylitol and sorbitol** are not included in either sugar or carbs even though it clearly exists in the product energy calculated (kJ).